Parent Accross Compositions

 4. Now you can precompose the precomposition :)

-Locators (Standard and Expert mode only)
+Locators (Expert and God mode only)

 Locators, which are used by the Parent accross compositions tool, can be very useful in some cases.
 They are null layers which follow another layer no matter what and get all its transformations.